theVolary/feather/docs/applications.md

 To stop your application when it is running in daemon mode, you will have to manually send the PID (found in the file at pidPath) a kill command.

 ## Runtime Environments ##
-jojojs apps borrow the concept of environments from other notable frameworks such as Grails.
+feather apps borrow the concept of environments from other notable frameworks such as Grails.
 To create a new runtime environment, add an environments block to your application, and add your options to environments in there instead of directly to options.
 By convention, any options not in an environment block are included in all environments.
 Environments can be named whatever you wish, but it is conventional to have environments named "dev", "prod", and possibly "staging" or "test".
 If an option occurs both in and out of an environment block, the one inside the environment block will override the global one.
 In the example below, logging is disabled by default.
 However, each of the three environment blocks overrides it by enabling logging and setting the default logging level appropriately.
 Finally, in the global options, add the *useEnv* option and set it to the name of one your environments to use that environment when the application runs.

 	var appOptions = {
 		appRoot: __dirname,